apache/fineract-cn-docker-compose/README.md

 `java -cp external_tools/lang-0.1.0-BUILD-SNAPSHOT.jar  org.apache.fineract.cn.lang.security.RsaKeyPairFactory UNIX > .env`

 This library is taken from [fineract-cn-lang](https://github.com/apache/fineract-cn-lang#generate-and-print-rsa-keys).

 If needed you can pull a fresh copy of it:

-`wget https://mifos.jfrog.io/mifos/libs-snapshot-local/org/apache/fineract/cn/lang/0.1.0-BUILD-SNAPSHOT/lang-0.1.0-BUILD-SNAPSHOT.jar lang-0.1.0-BUILD-SNAPSHOT.jar`
+`wget https://mifos.jfrog.io/mifos/libs-snapshot-local/org/apache/fineract/cn/lang/0.1.0-BUILD-SNAPSHOT/lang-0.1.0-BUILD-SNAPSHOT.jar external_tools/lang-0.1.0-BUILD-SNAPSHOT.jar`

 ### Add other environment variables to the end of the .env file
 `cat env_variables >> .env`

-If you run some service from localhost then you need to change the host parameter to 'localhost' of that service in .env file.
+If you run some service from localhost then [add these services to your hosts file](#use-the-postman-scripts-when-running-locally).

 ## Procedure